AckerlyXu/heima/includes/app-service-mobile-register-wns.md

     ![App setting in the developer center](./media/app-service-mobile-register-wns/mobile-services-win8-app-push-auth.png)

+    > [!IMPORTANT]
-    > [AZURE.IMPORTANT] The application secret and package SID are important security credentials.
+    > The application secret and package SID are important security credentials.
 Do not share these values with anyone or distribute them with your app.